nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a client : `delete`

 Deletes the specified client from the application.
 There is a confirmation message before the deletion is executed.
-Type `y` to confirm deletion.
+Type `y` and press enter to confirm deletion.

 Format: `delete <INDEX>` or `delete <NAME>`
 - **Parameters**: